RSC production of A Midsummer Night's Dream (1970): Responses

 The production was extremely popular, both in terms of box office and reviews.
 On the opening night, the audience gave a standing ovation at the interval.
 The majority of critics approved of the production.
 It was a box office success, and was quickly recognized as a theatrical landmark, and the product of a great artist: the Sunday Times reviewer called it "the sort of thing one only sees once in a lifetime, and then only from a man of genius".

 There were naysayers, and the commonest criticism was that the production distracted the viewer from the play by prioritizing Brook's cleverness over Shakespeare's; one reviewer called it a "self-indulgent display of directorial gimmickry".
 Theatre historian John Russell Brown felt that the play was constrained by Brook's eccentric personal interpretations.
 However, even those critics who disliked the staging choices praised the verse-speaking for its clarity and freshness.
-One Shakespearean scholar supposedly watcpthed it with his eyes shut, loving the acting, but hating the visuals.
+One Shakespearean scholar supposedly watched it with his eyes shut, loving the acting, but hating the visuals.

 Theatre historian Gary Jay Williams says the production was so influential that it became "the reference point for Shakespearean performance practice in general over the next decade".
-It encouraged the exploration of the play's darker, adult themes, which had been overshadowed by the tradition treating it as a play for children.
+It encouraged the exploration of the play's darker, adult themes, which had been overshadowed by the tradition of treating it as a play for children.
 So innovative and distinctive was the production that it almost became a problem for directors, because "the burden of reinventing the play now fell on every director."
 However, it opened the door to much greater experimentation, so that "twenty-five years after Brook's staging, the diversity of approaches is staggering to review".